rancher-sandbox/rancher-desktop/README.md

 It includes a command line tool, `rdctl`, which is written in Go.
-Most developer activities, such as running a development build, building/packaging Rancher Desktop, running unit tests, and running end-to-end tests, are done through `npm run` scripts.
+Most developer activities, such as running a development build, building/packaging Rancher Desktop, running unit tests, and running end-to-end tests, are done through `yarn` scripts.
 Some exceptions exist, such as running BATS tests.

 ## Setup